 Both the inland and coastal regions – the latter after the fall of Venice – were swallowed up by the Austro-Hungarian Empire in the early part of the 19th century.

 History of Croatia in the 20th Century

-In 1918, following the end of World War I, the Kingdom of Serbs, Croats and Slovenes was formed (which would later be called Yugoslavia).
-This first version of Yugoslavia (which lasted from 1918 until 1941) was ruled by the Serbian royal family, Karadjordjevic, which naturally favoured the Serbs and caused enormous resentment in Croatia.
-Furthermore, parts of coastline (including Istria, Rijeka and Zadar, and some of the islands) had been given to Italy by the 1920 Treaty of Rapallo.
+In 1918, following the end of World War I, the Kingdom of Serbs, Croats and Slovenes was formed.
+This first version of the country (which lasted from 1918 until 1941) was ruled by the Serbian royal family, Karadjordjevic; this naturally favoured the Serbs and caused enormous resentment in Croatia.
+Furthermore, parts of coastline (including Istria, Rijeka and Zadar, and some of the islands) had been given to Italy in the 1920 Treaty of Rapallo.